Devin Townsend & Haken, 25th November2019, Amager Bio, Copenhagen, Denmark27th November 2019

 He’s extremely focused yet with surplus capacity to look into the cellphones in the audience and give them thumbs up.
 His way of handling the all of the material was extremely professional and unlike many other forntmen who replace the original singer, it was impossible to feel difference in his performance of Tate’s songs and those of his own.
 There were no oscillations in his dedication regardless if he was singing a classic like “Silence Lucidity” or the new song like “Man the Machine”.

 Replacing the original (and very prolific) singer is an almost incomprehensible task, especially more than three decades into the band’s career and with heyday far back in the past.
 But Queensrÿche did it, largely thanks to La Torre.

 Last night was not only a great display of this band’s legacy, current strength and potential, but it’s nothing short of victorious, that Queensrÿche against all odds managed to light the spark so late in their career to keep on delivering on records and nonetheless live.
-That’s not a small statement coming from someone who has been following Queensrÿche’s each step during the curse of past three decades.
+That’s not a small statement coming from someone who has been following Queensrÿche’s each step during the course of past three decades.

 Hats off to you, gentlemen.